xelis-project/xelis-dart-sdk/README.md

 ## Features

-JSON-RPC Client to interact with daemon API.
+JSON-RPC Clients to interact with daemon and wallet API.

 ### JSON-RPC methods

+#### Daemon

 - getVersion
 - getInfo